 - Natural Insecticides

-To beggin with, crop rotation has multiple benefits on top of handling wireworm infestations.
-We will focus on the benefits for wireworm.
+To begin with, crop rotation has multiple benefits on top of handling wireworm infestations.
+We will focus on the benefits of wireworms.
 When your main production crop it potatoes it is a good idea to rotate the fields out of potato production for three-year intervals.
-During the seasons’ potatoes are not planted some good cash crop like rye or mustard act as natural toxins to the wireworm.
+During the seasons’ potatoes are not planted some good cash crops like rye or mustard act as natural toxins to the wireworm.
 When doing this wireworm will migrate away from these fields while killing some of them.

-It’s interesting to know that intercropping has its benefits in natural ways to ward off wireworm.
-Using natural toxic plants to wireworm make this an unfavorable site for the wireworm.
+It’s interesting to know that intercropping has its benefits in natural ways to ward off wireworms.
+Using natural toxic plants to wireworm makes this an unfavorable site for the wireworm.
 Intercropping adds some challenges during harvest but if managed properly can become an excellent choice for this type of management for infestations and potential added income.

 Natural Organic Insecticides

 There are several products that are natural insecticides that can be utilized.
 Most are for a pre-emergence application and can be worked into the top few inches of the soil.
 Most of them will kill 100% of the insects and should be handled with care.